-92. MHC and MHC OP repeat and reallege each of the preceding paragraphs as if fully set forth here.

-93. Chateau, ROC and the Individual Defendants have engaged in a course of fraudulent, deceptive and manipulative conduct in connection with the Tender Offer in violation of Section 14(e) of the Exchange Act.
-This course of conduct was designed to provide a series of false and misleading statements and omissions that are intended to block the consummation of the Tender Offer and impose the lower value Chateau-ROC merger on Chateau's shareholders.

-94. As part of this course of fraudulent, deceptive and manipulative conduct, Chateau, ROC and the Individual Defendants, individually and collectively, have issued and caused to be issued a series of false and misleading statements about the Tender Offer, including false statements about MHC OP's ability to acquire in excess of 7% of Chateau's stock under the Charter and Chateau's ability to negotiate with MHC under the terms of the Chateau-ROC merger agreement

-95. MHC's Tender Offer is due to expire on October 1, 1996, MHC, MHC OP and Chateau's shareholders stand to suffer imminent and irreparable harm unless Chateau, ROC and the Individual Defendants are enjoined from continuing their course of fraudulent, deceptive and manipulative conduct designed to thwart the Tender Offer.
+- 92. MHC and MHC OP repeat and reallege each of the preceding paragraphs as if fully set forth here. - 93.
+Chateau, ROC and the Individual Defendants have engaged in a course of fraudulent, deceptive and manipulative conduct in connection with the Tender Offer in violation of Section 14(e) of the Exchange Act.
+This course of conduct was designed to provide a series of false and misleading statements and omissions that are intended to block the consummation of the Tender Offer and impose the lower value Chateau-ROC merger on Chateau's shareholders. - 94.
+As part of this course of fraudulent, deceptive and manipulative conduct, Chateau, ROC and the Individual Defendants, individually and collectively, have issued and caused to be issued a series of false and misleating statements about the Tender Offer, including false statements about MHC OP's ability to acquire in excess of 7% of Chateau's stock under the Charter and Chateau's ability to negotiate with MHC under the terms of the Chateau-ROC merger agreement - 95.
+MHC's Tender Offer is due to expire on October 1, 1996, MHC, MHC OP and Chateau's shareholders stand to suffer imminent and irreparable harm unless Chateau, ROC and the Individual Defendants are enjoined from continuing their course of fraudulent, deceptive and manipulative conduct designed to thwart the Tender Offer. - 96.
+MHC and MHC OP have no adequate remedy at law.